TomOdw/TemplateProjectMake/README.md

-# TemplateProjectCMake
+# TemplateProjectMake
-A CMake Template Project
+A Make Template Project